alephinsights/gazetteers/readme.md

 # Purpose
-A compilation of gazetteers for processing unstructured and semi stuctured text.
+A compilation of gazetteers for processing unstructured and semi structured text.

+These gazetteers are a work in progress and are subject to ongoing change, addition, deletion improvement.

 # Gazetteer Format
 The gazetteers are a collection of text files.
 Each text file represents a class of object, person, thing (generally the classification is quite loose).